 -

-Perceived firmness (test): medium-soft, consistent across seats
+Perceived firmness (test): medium-soft, with a fairly even feel across seats

 -